Reinickendorf is recovering: Parks and streets restored after storms!

 Service companies have been commissioned, especially for the Tegel amusement park, to make the areas accessible to the public again as quickly as possible.
 A total of 53 maintenance and felling measures are planned in the Heiligensee village meadow.
 The B96 is also particularly affected, where traffic safety measures are a priority.
 On September 11th, a strong box that had damaged a carport was secured on Egidystrasse.

 Despite this progress, the situation remains tense.
-Experts estimate that the elimination of the storm damage will take months, possibly until the next spring.
-A total of 180,000 trees must be checked in the parks and forests.
-Damage to treetops from below are often not immediately visible, which tightens the danger situation.
-Photos from the air show the destruction in the Tegel forest and illustrate the extent of the storm damage, such as rbb24.
-The estimated costs for the restoration amount to at least four million euros.
+Experts estimate that repairing the storm damage will take months, possibly into next spring.
+A total of 180,000 trees in the parks and forests need to be checked.
+Damage to tree crowns is often not immediately visible from below, which increases the danger.
+Photos from the air show the destruction in the Tegel Forest and illustrate the extent of the storm damage, as rbb24 reports.
+The estimated cost of the restoration is at least four million euros.

-Despite the barriers, the ignorance of the citizens is a major problem.
-Employees of the green area office report on repeatedly broken barrier bands and the associated risks through drainage branches.
-Bernd Hildebrandt from the green area office urgently warns of the dangers that emerge from the damaged trees.
-In order to master the situation, district mayor Emine Demirbüken-Wegner asked for financial support from the Senate and asked for the help of the Bundeswehr to improve logistics and technology.
+Despite the barriers, citizens' ignorance is a big problem.
+Employees of the parks department report that barrier tapes are repeatedly broken and the associated risks caused by hanging branches.
+Bernd Hildebrandt from the Parks Department warns urgently about the dangers posed by the damaged trees.
+In order to master the situation, district mayor Emine Demirbüken-Wegner has requested financial support from the Senate and asked for help from the Bundeswehr to improve logistics and technology.

 Measures to adapt to climate change